brantphoto/tutorials/stateless-component.md

 const adder = ({pastRevenues, newRevenues}) => pastRevenues + newRevenues
 ```

 How is that the same thing?
-Well with object destructuring ES2915 we can create a function that takes an object that immediently assign variables that map to the value of the property of the object with a matching name:
+Well with object destructuring ES2015 we can create a function that takes an object that immediately assign variables that map to the value of the property of the object with a matching name:

 ```javascript
 const x = { pastRevenues: 545, newRevenues: 100,000,000 };